Three Views of Time Evolution

 Our

-is called the “pushforward”3 of
+is called the “pushforward”4 of

-One last note.
-Pushforwards of densities turn out to compose in forward order,
+Pushforwards of densities compose in forward order,

 like points